"Direct Express Investigations"

 Are you a Direct Express cardholder and are a victim of fraud?
 Do you need help filing a dispute with the Direct Express dispute resolution department?
 Are you wondering how Direct Express investigations work?
 We can help.

-In this post, we will detail the growing incidence of fraud with Direct Express Cardholders.
 We will provide examples of Direct Express investigations conducted by news organizations into Direct Express fraud.

 We will explain what the federal regulations state regarding credit and debit card fraud and what obligations card issuers have towards cardholders regarding fraud.

-Furthermore, we will then provide you with a step by step process on how to speak to a live person at Direct Express to file your complaint or dispute.
+Furthermore, we will then provide you with a step-by-step process on how to speak to a live person at Direct Express to file your complaint or dispute.

 Finally, we will explain how the Direct Express dispute resolution process works and what you can expect after you have filed a dispute.